awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2044.md

  This version is currently not available in the AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\], Europe \(Stockholm\) \[eu\-north\-1\], China \(Ningxia\) \[cn\-northwest\-1\], and Asia Pacific \(Hong Kong\) \[ap\-east\-1\] AWS Regions\.
 There will be a separate announcement once it is made available\.

 **Note**
-For information on how to upgrade your Aurora MySQL database cluster, see [Upgrading and patching Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Patching.md)\.
+For information on how to upgrade your Aurora MySQL database cluster, see [Upgrading the minor version or patch level of an Aurora MySQL DB cluster](AuroraMySQL.Updates.Patching.md)\.

 ## Improvements<a name="AuroraMySQL.Updates.2044.Improvements"></a>
 +  Fixed an issue that could cause failures when loading data into Aurora from S3\.